DevMountain/ContinuumOld/README.md

 Create and save a subscription for all new `Comment` records that point to a given `Post`

 1. Add a function `addSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter, an optional 'alertBody' `String?` parameter, and an optional completion closure wich takes in a `Bool` and `Error` parameters.
-2. Implement the function by using the `CloudKitManager` to subscribe to newly created `Comment` records that point to the `post` parameter.
-Run the completion closure, passing a successful result if the subscription is successfully saved.
-    * note: You will need to be able to identify this subscription later if you choose to delete it.
-Use a unique identifier on the `Post` as the identifier for the subscription so you can manage the matching subscription as needed.
-    * note: You will need an NSPredicate that checks if the `Comment`'s `post` is equal to the `post` parameter's `CKRecordID`
+2. Initialize a new NSPredicate formated to search for all post references equal to the `recordID` property on the `Post` parameter from the function.
+3. Initalize a new `CKQuerySubscription` with a record type of `Comment`, the predicate from above, a `subscriptionID` equal to the posts record name which can be accessed using `post.recordID.recordName`, with the `options` set to `CKQuerySubscription.Options.firesOnRecordCreation`
+4. Initalize a new `CKSubscription.NotificationInfo` with an empty inializer.
+You can then set the properties of `alertBody`, `shouldSendContentAvailable`, and `desiredKeys`.
+Once you have adjusted these settings, the `notificationInfo` property on the instance of `CKQuerySubscription` you initialized above.
+5. Save the subscription you initalized and modified in the public database.
+Check for an error in the ensuing completion handler.
+* Please see the [CloudKit Programming Guide](https://developer.apple.com/library/archive/documentation/DataManagement/Conceptual/CloudKitQuickStart/SubscribingtoRecordChanges/SubscribingtoRecordChanges.html#//apple_ref/doc/uid/TP40014987-CH8-SW1) and [CKQuerySubscription Documentation](https://developer.apple.com/documentation/cloudkit/ckquerysubscription) for more detail.

 #### Manage Post Comment Subscriptions

 The Post Detail scene allows users to follow and unfollow new `Comment`s on a given `Post`.
 Add a function for removing a subscription, and another function that will toggle a subscription for a given `Post`.

 1. Add a function `removeSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter and an optional completion closure with `success` and `error` parameters.
-2. Implement the function by using the `CloudKitManager` to unsubscribe to the subscription for that `Post`.
+2. Implement the function by calling `delete(withSubscriptionID: ...)` on the public data base.
+Handle the error which may be returned by the completion handler.
+If there is no error complete with `true`.
     * note: Use the unique identifier you used to save the subscription above.
 Most likely this will be your unique `recordName` for the `Post`.
-3. Add a function `checkSubscriptionToPostComments` that takes a `Post` parameter and an optional completion closure with a `subscribed` `Bool` parameter.
+3. Add a function `checkSubscription(to post: ...)` that takes a `Post` parameter and an optional completion closure with a  `Bool` parameter.
-4. Implement the function by using the `CloudKitManager` to fetch a subscription with the `post.recordName` as an identifier.
-If the subscription is not nil, the user is subscribed.
-If the subscription is nil, the user is not subscribed.
-Run the completion closure with the appropriate parameters.
+4. Implement the function by fetching the subscription by calling `fetch(withSubscriptionID: ...)` passing in the unique `recordName` for the `Post`.
+Handle any errors which may be generated in the completion handler.
+If the `CKSubscription` is not equal to nil complete with `true`, else complete with `false`.

 5. Add a function `toggleSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter and an optional completion closure with `success`, `isSubscribed`, and `error` parameters.
 6. Implement the function by using the `CloudKitManager` to fetch subscriptions, check for a subscription that matches the `Post`, removes it if it exists, or adds it if it does not exist.
 Run the optional completion closure with the appropriate parameters.